 Led by Krystal L. Ramirez, our Political Vetting and Opposition Research practice consists of investigators from a wide range of backgrounds, including political campaigns, law firms, government affairs, non-governmental organizations, government agencies, and media outlets.

 Krystal is an accomplished investigator whose experience includes conducting opposition research for the 2016 presidential election at the Democratic National Committee.
-Senior members of Krystal’s team include Julia Wilton, who formerly worked for the Liberal Party of Canada, and on a number of federal, provincial, and municipal Canadian political campaigns, and Dan Greenberg, Vice President of Forward Risk.
+Senior members of Krystal’s team include Julia Wilton, who formerly worked for the Liberal Party of Canada, and on a number of federal, provincial, and municipal Canadian political campaigns, and Dan Greenberg, Partner of Forward Risk.